Blendify/blender-manual/trunk/blender_docs/manual/addons/import_export/io_scene_gltf2.rst

 NLA Strips
    Whether to export NLA strip animations.
 Export Deformation Bones Only
-   Export Deformation bones only (and needed bones for hierarchy).
+   Export deformation bones only (and needed bones for hierarchy).

 Shape Keys